SumoLogic/sumologic-documentation/docs/send-data/sumo-distribution-opentelemetry.md

 ---
 id: sumo-distribution-opentelemetry
+title: Sumo Logic Distribution for OpenTelemetry
 ---

-# Sumo Logic Distribution for OpenTelemetry

 OpenTelemetry is the future of agent-based collection for Sumo Logic and OpenTelemtry Distro is our next generation collector built on OpenTelemetry.
 It provides a single unified agent to send Logs, Metrics, Traces, and Metadata for Observability to Sumo Logic.